15 Side Effects When You Quit Smoking

 I have been smoke-free for nearly three-months without any supplements.
-My energy level has been quite lacking and metabolism is shifting like crazy..
-I have tried: Cold-turkey has been the most helpful so far..
+My energy level has been quite lacking and metabolism is shifting like crazy.
+I have tried: Cold-turkey has been the most helpful so far.
 I think it was caused by: Triggers since adolescents like social situations (mainly).

 These are normal setbacks in the initial 6 months of smoking cessation.
 As for your metabolism, try going Low Carb/High Fat with your diet.
 Your lack of energy might be a sign of depression brought on by quitting.
 If you are finding low interest in things you normally enjoy then consider speaking to your doctor about ways to combat depression and anxiety.

 Treat Respiratory Problems and Lung Disease with Garlic is a VisiHow article you should read for tips on treatment.
-Coughing after you quit smoking is normal but difficulty to breath is not.
+Coughing after you quit smoking is normal but difficult to breath is not.
 This is something that you need to discuss with your personal physician.
 You might need the assistance of an inhaler for a bit of time and your physician should test from other illnesses that can cause what you are experiencing.

 Is it normal to have a sensitive throat and cough seven months after quitting smoking?

-I quit smoking 7 months ago and just recently within the last 2 months have a sensitive throat and a new cough.
+I quit smoking 7 months ago and just recently within the last 2 months have had sensitive throat and a new cough.
 Is this normal.
 My Doctor can't see anything wrong with my throat.